IR-Community/Parrot/README.md

-Some codes are from other open source project. <br>
+Some codes are from other open source projects. <br>
 (e.g., https://github.com/umeat/unlzw, A Python decompression module for .Z files).